yekesys/eusebian_canons/README.md

 # eusebian_canons
 List of Eusebian Canons, with the beginings and endings of each section

+The list of Eusebian Canons is sorted according to Nestle-Aland's list.
+The column `na_sort_id` means "Nestle-Aland sort ID."
+The values starting at 1,000 are for canon 1, those starting at 2,000 for canon 2, and so on until 10,000 for canon 10.

+The source of the Greek New Testament is "OpenGNT_BASE_TEXT.zip" in the root of the "OpenGNT" repository in GitHub (see below).
+The zip file is extracted to "OpenGNT_version3_3.csv".
+At the end of each row, the Eusebian section information was added in the format "[tab]section_number".
+This gives the Eusebien section number for each word of the gospels.
+For the books other than the gospels, a simple "[tab]" was added to the end of each row.

-For any questions, please contact me at chris _ thullen at yekesys do com.
+For any questions, please contact chris _ thullen at yekesys do com.

 # Sources